-When considering your budget, allow yourself leeway to accumulate additional pieces periodically.
+Allow leeway in your budget to accumulate additional pieces periodically.
 Don’t skimp on a piece you adore, but also don’t spend so much that you are discouraged from continuing your collection.
 Remember framing costs.
-Start with small pieces if you have limited means, but remember that the artwork is an asset that you will hold onto for decades.
+Start with small pieces if you have limited means, but remember that artwork is an asset that you will hold for decades.
 Don't buy something you don't love just because you can't afford the one you do.
 You will be happier by saving until you can afford a piece you really want.
-For many collectors, art purchases for their home are priced similarly to other long-term acquisitions such as a fine suit, dress, or at the high end, a piece of furniture.
+For many collectors, art purchases for their home are priced similarly to other long-term acquisitions such as a fine suit, dress, or a piece of furniture.

 4. About Art Photography

 Photography is a wonderful way to begin a collection or add to it.
 Always insist on fully archival materials, both from the artists and from your framers.
 A certificate of authenticity is important in establishing the provenance of an artwork, and stays with it if you sell it (along with a bill of sale to the new owner.)

 The advantage of buying art online is the ability to reach artists who are very far away.
 Photography lends itself well to online purchases due to the consistent nature of the surface and the ease with which it can be displayed on a screen.